bryann54/revenuecat-flutter-playbook/00-intro.md

 # 💳 RevenueCat Flutter Playbook

-> In-app subscriptions for Flutter — from zero to production.
-Written for humans.
+> In-app subscriptions for Flutter devs.

 ---

 ## Who is this for?

-This guide is for any Flutter developer (or non-Flutter developer) who needs to add subscriptions to a mobile app using RevenueCat.
-It assumes you know basic Flutter but have never touched in-app purchases before.
+This guide is for any Flutter developer who needs to add subscriptions to a mobile app using RevenueCat.
+It assumes you know basic Flutter but have never touched in-app purchases before and uses a simple bloc feature

 By the end you will have:
 - A working subscription paywall